cybertraining-dsc/su22-reu-385/time-series-prediction/anova/anova-timeseries.md

 Two way ANOVA when you have one dependent variable and two independent variables.
 In other words, if your experiment has a quantitative outcome, and you have two independent variables, a two-way ANOVA is appropriate.
-To manage a Two Way ANOVA data set two python libraries are required which are the numpy and panda are needed. to perform the Two Way ANOVA the statistical model is needed, known as the statsmodel. statsmodels is a Python package that provides descriptive statistics and estimation and inference for statistical models. to install the python libraries using `pip` below
+To manage a Two Way ANOVA data set two python libraries are helpful which are NumPy and panda. to perform the Two Way ANOVA the statistical model is needed, known as the stats model. stats models is a Python package that provides descriptive statistics and estimation and inference for statistical models. to install the python libraries using `pip`

 Dataset Management Libraries
 ```
-pip3 install numpy pandas
+pip install numpy pandas
 ```

 Statistical models Library